SPARCs for Unsourced Random Access: Outer Channel

-In the second and third line we have used the union bound and the independence of the sections.
-In the fourth line $\text{OR}(\mathcal{L}^l)$ denotes the OR-combination of the $l$-th section of the codewords in $\mathcal{L}$, we have used that the probability that a random number from $[1:2^J]$ is contained in a fixed set of size $K_a$ is given by $1 - (1-2^{-J})^{K_a}$, which becomes $K_a/2^J$ for small $K_a/2^J$.
+In the second line we have used the union bound.
+In the third line the non-negative sum is upper bounded by its maximum term times the number of codewords not in $\mathcal{L}$ which is $2^{LJR_\text{out}} - K_a \leq 2^{LJR_\text{out}}$.
+In the fourth line we have used that the entries of each section are chosen independently of each other.
+In the fifth line $\text{OR}(\mathcal{L}^l)$ denotes the OR-combination of the $l$-th section of the codewords in $\mathcal{L}$.
+The probability that a random number from $[1:2^J]$ is contained in a fixed set of size $K_a$ is given by $1 - (1-2^{-J})^{K_a}$, which becomes $K_a/2^J$ for small $K_a/2^J$.
+This probability is the same for all codewords not in $\mathcal{L}$ which allows to drop the maximum.
 It is apparent that the error probability vanishes for any $L$ and $J\to\infty$ if condition \eqref{eq:random_coding_condition} is fulfilled. \end{proof} \begin{remark} The proof of Theorem \ref{thm:random_coding} can easily be extended to include false positives.
 For that we introduce modified lists $\tilde{\text{OR}}(\mathcal{L}^l)$, which in addition to the list of transmitted symbols in section $l$ also contain $n_\text{fa}$ random erroneous entries.
 If we assume that $n_\text{fa} = cK_a$ for some constant $c>0$ the result of Theorem \ref{thm:random_coding} is unchanged.
-Since $p_\text{fa} = n_\text{fa}/2^J$, this condition is equivalent to \eqref{eq:error_scaling}. \end{remark} We can also derive a finite length upper bound on the achievable outer rates with the cover decoder in a more direct, combinatorial way. \begin{theorem} Any outer code that can guarantee error-free recovery under cover decoding for $K_a$ users with $L$-sections in the limit $K_a,J\to\infty$ with $J=\alpha\log_2 K_a$ has to satisfy: \beq R_\text{out} \leq 1 - \frac{1}{\alpha} + \frac{1}{\alpha L} \eeq \end{theorem} \begin{proof} We first show that any error free code has to satisfy \beq \frac{2^{LJR_\text{out}}}{K_a} \leq \frac{2^{JL}}{K_a^{L}} \eeq To see this assume an outer code that is error-free, i.e. for any list of $K_a$ codewords the OR-combination of theses codewords does not cover any other codeword that is not in the list.
+Since $p_\text{fa} = n_\text{fa}/2^J$, this condition is equivalent to \eqref{eq:error_scaling}. \end{remark} We can also derive a finite length upper bound on the achievable outer rates with the cover decoder in a more direct, combinatorial way. \begin{theorem} Any outer code that can guarantee error-free recovery under cover decoding for $K_a$ users with $L$-sections in the limit $K_a,J\to\infty$ with $J=\alpha\log_2 K_a$ has to satisfy: \beq R_\text{out} \leq 1 - \frac{1}{\alpha} + \frac{1}{\alpha L} \eeq $ \square$ \end{theorem} \begin{proof} We first show that any error free code has to satisfy \beq \frac{2^{LJR_\text{out}}}{K_a} \leq \frac{2^{JL}}{K_a^{L}} \eeq To see this, assume an outer code that is error-free, i.e. for any list of $K_a$ codewords the OR-combination of theses codewords does not cover any other codeword that is not in the list.
 Then any two non-intersecting lists, $\mathcal{L}_1$ and $\mathcal{L}_2$, of $K_a$ codewords create two non-intersecting lists of $K_a^L$ possible sensewords.
 To see that they are non-intersecting, note, that due to the error-free property none of the codewords in $\mathcal{L}_2$ is covered by the OR-combination of all codewords from $\mathcal{L}_1$, which we denote by $\text{OR}(\mathcal{L}_1)$.
 This means that each codeword from $\mathcal{L}_2$ differs from $\text{OR}(\mathcal{L}_1)$ in at least one position.
-But this also means that any OR-combination of codewords from $\mathcal{L}_2$ differs from $\text{OR}(\mathcal{L}_1)$ in at least one position. \\ Now divide the set of all $2^{LJR_\text{out}}$ codewords into distinct lists of length $K_a$, then each of this list creates a distinct list of $K_a^L$ sensewords, whose total number has to be limited by the size of the space: \beq \frac{2^{LJR_\text{out}}}{K_a}K_a^L \leq 2^{JL} \eeq This is precisely the statement of \eqref{eq:packing}.
+But this also means that any OR-combination of codewords from $\mathcal{L}_2$ differs from $\text{OR}(\mathcal{L}_1)$ in at least one position. \\ Now divide the set of all $2^{LJR_\text{out}}$ codewords into distinct lists of length $K_a$, then each of these lists creates a distinct list of $K_a^L$ sensewords, whose total number has to be limited by the size of the space: \beq \frac{2^{LJR_\text{out}}}{K_a}K_a^L \leq 2^{JL} \eeq This is precisely the statement of \eqref{eq:packing}.
 If we use the scaling condition $2^J = K_a^{\alpha}$ and take the limit $K_a,J\to\infty$ we get the statement of the theorem. \end{proof} For $L=1$ we get that $R_\text{out} \leq 1$, which can obviously be achieved, since for a single section no outer code is necessary.